Calgary Stampede feeling the impact of oil price plunge

-CALGARY, Alberta (Reuters) - Canada’s top rodeo is feeling the impact of the global oil price plunge, with bids to sponsor one of the Calgary Stampede’s main events down more than 20 percent from last year.
+CALGARY, Alberta, March 20 (Reuters) - Canada’s top rodeo is feeling the impact of the global oil price plunge, with bids to sponsor one of the Calgary Stampede’s main events down more than 20 percent from last year.

 The 103-year-old Stampede is a 10-day festival of rodeo, street parties and corporate entertainment held in Canada’s oil capital every July.